Who is Renoir ?

 Discover who Renoir is and explore his artistic legacy and influence on art.

-Accueil » The Renoir village » Who is Renoir ?
+Accueil » The Village of the Renoirs » Who is Renoir ?

-A major figure in Impressionism, Pierre-Auguste Renoir is now one of the most famous French artists of international renown.
+A major figure in Impressionism, Pierre-Auguste Renoir is now one of the most French artists internationally.

 His paintings reflect his initial desire to capture life, moments of happiness and serenity.